Aeolus96/simple_warehouse_pathfinding/readme.md

 # Warehouse Inventory Management Simulation

-This Python script simulates warehouse inventory management using the A* algorithm for autonomous robot pathfinding.
+This Python project simulates warehouse inventory management using the A* algorithm for autonomous robot pathfinding.
 It loads a grid representation of a warehouse from a PNG image and allows users to specify robot missions (pickup and dropoff positions).
 The robots navigate the warehouse to complete their missions efficiently.

 ## Description